Lawrence302/image-Gallery-App/README.md

 npm install

 ## Upload Page
-Navigate to the upload page to upload images:
+Navigate to the upload page to upload images:<br>

-- Click on the "selctImage" button.
+- Click on the "selctImage" button.<br>
-- Select an image to upload.
+- Select an image to upload.<br>
 - click on the "uploadImage" button.

 ## Gallery Page
 Visit the gallery page to view all uploaded images.

 ## Features
--Image upload functionality.
+-Image upload functionality.<br>
 -Gallery to display all uploaded images.
 ## Contributing
 Feel free to contribute to the project.
 Follow these steps: